jupyterlab/jupyterlab/docs/source/developer/documentation.rst

   more specific name, such as “File browser.”
 Tab bars have tabs which toggle panels.
 - The menu bar contains menu items, which have their own submenus.
-- The main work area can be referred to as work area when the name is unambiguous.
+- The main work area can be referred to as the work area when the name is unambiguous.
 - When describing elements in the UI, colloquial names are preferred (e.g., “File browser” instead of “Files panel”).